-Beginning in the fall of 2015 the Prairie Central High School Geography classes began the process of mapping all twenty cemeteries in the school district.
-We began this project with St. John’s Catholic Cemetery followed by Graceland Cemetery in the spring of 2016.
+Beginning in the fall of 2015 the Prairie Central High School Geography classes began the process of mapping all twenty one cemeteries in the school district.
+We currently have eight cemeteries mapped, they include: St. John’s Catholic, Graceland, Fairview, Chatsworth-Charlotte, Cropsey, South Apostolic Christian, Pleasant Ridge, and Chenoa cemeteries.
 Below you will find a map of the cemeteries in the Prairie Central school district.
 Also, you can find links to completed cemetery maps and as new maps become completed they will also be linked in the list below.

 The purpose of the cemetery project is to provide future generations a database for research and a way to honor those who have gone before us.
 Our hope is to preserve the history of this area and share it with the generations to come.
 We hope that you find this information helpful in some way.
 As our data grows, we are finding a significant number of veteran’s graves that have been damaged over the years.
 Our hope is that we can work with local organizations to raise funds and organize help to replace or repair damaged veterans’ graves in the Prairie Central school district.
 Those who are interested in helping are encouraged to contact Andrew Quain at Prairie Central High School.

 This research was conducted by the students enrolled in the Human Geography classes at Prairie Central High School.
 The students’ work including cemetery data collection sheets, geographic analysis of the cemeteries, and works cited can be accessed at the Prairie Central High School Library by contacting the school librarian, Ruth Getchius.